Lancashire Militia: Long peace

 Militia training was suspended in most years after Waterloo, but the 1st RLM was called out for its 28 days' training in 1821, 1825 and 1831.
 Balloting continued, but the permanent staff was progressively reduced over the years.
 Just before the 1831 training King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own. (replacing the title 'Prince Regent's Own' carried by the 3rd RLM).
 No further militia training took place for the next 21 years.
 Although officers continued to be appointed to fill vacancies the ballot was suspended.

 1852 reforms

-The long-standing militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The long-standing militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: